risk-first/website/CONTRIBUTING.md

 ![Draft](images/state/draft.png)

-Most of the text is correct, but there are likely to be placeholders.
+Most of the text is correct, but there are likely to be place-holders.
 Open issues if there are glaring omissions/inaccuracies.

 ![For Review](images/state/for-review.png)